 By Carol Kline

-April 21, 2013 marks three long, arduous years since the accident that left our daughter, Major Kristine Ratliff, RN,
+April 21, 2019 marked nine long, arduous years since the accident that left our daughter, Major Kristine Ratliff,

-USAF, with a traumatic brain injury (TBI).
-After being discharged from the ICU at Brooke
+RN, USAF, with a traumatic brain injury (TBI).
+After being discharged from the ICU at

-Army Medical Center (BAMC), her first rehab stay was in a facility in Austin, Texas.
-From May until early
+Brooke Army Medical Center (BAMC), her first rehab stay was in a facility in Austin, Texas.
+From May until

-October, she worked very hard and made great strides.
-In September, surgery was scheduled to implant an
+early October, she worked very hard and made great strides.
+In September, surgery was scheduled to implant

 still could not speak, eat or care for herself, and it was my joy to fill the need of advocate and provide personal care.